 East or West stick movements will result in a hard banking turn in the same direction.
 Stabilizers will level the ship as soon as the stick is returned to center.
 Northeast/Southeast stick will change the heading to the right through use of the anti-torque, or tail, rotor.
 Northwest/Southwest will produce a change to the left.
 Small course corrections should be made with the rudders and significant turns should be handled by banking the ship left or right.
 With the exception of hard bank left/right turns, all other control changes are designed to "set and hold" in both cyclic and collective mode.
-This means that any change in flight attitude by the pilot to the same degree.
+This means that any change in flight attitude by the control stick will be continuous until an opposite control maneuver is executed by the pilot to the same degree.